trungleviet-agilityio/backend-training/database-learning/practice/docs/data_structure_analysis.md

 ## 1. Subject Identification

-Based on the mission objectives and stakeholder interviews, the following subjects were identified for the TV company database:
+Based on the mission objectives and TV series requirements, the following subjects were identified for the TV series database:

 ### 1.1.
 Primary Subjects (Data Tables)
 1. **SeriesDomain** - Content categorization and genre management